Bretton Woods Monetary Institute & Festival

 in which the peoples of every nation will be able to realize their potentialities in peace.”

-One can’t solve a problem with the same thinking that created it in the first place.
+One cannot solve a problem with the same thinking that created the problem in the first place, Einstein noted.

 To try to do so, the father of modern science went on to add, is “insanity.”

 “Too much of what young scholars [economists] write these days is theoretical drivel,

 mathematically elegant but not about anything real.”

 “The economics profession has not, to say the least, covered itself in glory these past six years.
 Hardly any economists predicted the 2008 crisis — and the handful who did tended to be people who also predicted crises that didn’t happen.
 More significant, many and arguably most economists were claiming, right up to the moment of collapse, that nothing like this could even happen… Furthermore, once crisis struck economists seemed unable to agree on a response.
 They’d had 75 years since the Great Depression to figure out what to do if something similar happened again, but the profession was utterly divided when the moment of truth arrived.”

 Paul Krugman, Nobel Prize Laureate in economics and New York Times Columnist